 Since programmatic advertising is the leading advertising method today, the interest in direct deals (besides programmatic direct) becomes less and less attractive for both publishers and advertisers, thus reducing interest in insertion orders.

-Except if you are a big publisher (ad revenue >100K EUR per month) who is using *header bidding SaaS solution where half of the ad revenue is from direct campaigns.
+Except if you are a big publisher (ad revenue >100K EUR per month) using header bidding SaaS* solution where half of the ad revenue is from direct campaigns.
 In that case, insertion orders will stay for the future.